 The first step was to drill holes in the bottom of the planter.
 To make sure the holes lined up with the hanging lights we used the exposed piece of the ceiling plate to mark the holes in the planter.

 The ceiling plate is two pieces.
-One attached to the ceiling (you won’t see this piece) and the other is a finished piece that attaches to that plate and faces down into the room.
+One is attached to the ceiling (you won’t see this piece) and the other is a finished piece that attaches to that plate and faces down into the room.
 This is the one we used to line up the holes.

 Step 2 String and secure the wires to the planter box